- What is it?

 Low lifetime intake of calcium

-Excessive alcohol consumption ("Moderate drinking" for women and older people is defined by the National Institute on Alcohol Abuse and Alcoholism as one drink per day—one drink equals: a 12-ounce bottle of beer or wine cooler, one 5-ounce glass of wine, or 1.5 ounces of 80-proof distilled spirits.
+Excessive alcohol consumption ("Moderate drinking" for women and older people is defined by the National Institute on Alcohol Abuse and Alcoholism as one drink per day—one drink equals: a 12-ounce bottle of beer (5 percent alcohol) , one 5-ounce glass of wine (12 percent alcohol), or 1.5 ounces of 80-proof distilled spirits.
 Moderate drinking is considered safe.)

-Estrogen deficiency caused by menopause and certain medical conditions such as polycystic ovarian syndrome and anorexia nervosa
+Estrogen deficiency caused by menopause and certain medical conditions such as athletic amenorrhea, anorexia nervosa and treatment with medications that lower estrogen levels

 Absence of menstrual periods or irregular menses as a young woman